The Newbies Guide to Hermit Crabs

 - Provide exit ramps for small crabs

-- If you can afford it, go wireless and digital.
+- Skip the cheap, analog gauge at the pet store, go wireless and digital.
 WalMart carries digital indoor/outdoor Thermometer Hygrometer You can also buy online. http://amzn.to/1KhJDZM

 - Hygrometers should be calibrated prior to use